 Before embarking on any remodeling project, you should firmly establish reasons why you want to remodel and the priorities for your space.
 Give some thought to the layout, functionality, and storage (or lack thereof).
 What would you like to improve about the space’s overall flow and appearance?
 Who will the kitchen serve: a gourmet chef, baker, young family?
 Making a list of your desired improvements, and putting them in ordered priority will help keep things in perspective.

 Next, research the realistic costs involved with a kitchen remodel in your area.
 Our Home Remodeling Cost Guide is a free downloadable resource specifically focused on home remodels in Snohomish County.
 Remodeler’s Magazine also publishes an annual Cost vs. Value Report, which you can drill down into certain areas of the country to learn more about what have the most return on investment.

 Keep in mind that relocating plumbing, gas, or electrical lines will increase costs.
-To keep the budget in check, try to preserve your existing kitchen or bath footprint (or only change it slightly).
+To keep the budget in check, try to preserve your existing kitchen footprint (or change it only slightly).
 Next, the fun begins!
 Collect design ideas and favorite elements to give our designers direction for a design that is uniquely yours.
 We are remodeling experts and the sweet spot of working with a design | build company like VanderBeken Remodel is that we will guide you through the entire process.

 What To Expect with A Kitchen Remodel: From Start to Finish

-- Priorities your needs for the remodel
+- Prioritize your needs for the remodel

-- Approve conceptual drawings
+- Approve schematic drawings

-- Review your finalized specifications binder and sign your production contract
+- Review your specifications binder

 Since you will not have a working kitchen for a while, we recommend creating a kitchenette in a handy spot like a laundry room.
 Being able to make coffee and heat up meals is a great stress reducer!
 We have written a blog about how to survive and thrive during a kitchen remodel that can help you with just this thing!